Sedwall/multi_car_racing/README.md

 <img width="100%" src="https://user-images.githubusercontent.com/11874191/98051650-5339d900-1e02-11eb-8b75-7f241d8687ef.gif"></img>
 This repository contains `MultiCarRacing-v0` a multiplayer variant of Gym's original [`CarRacing-v0` environment](https://gym.openai.com/envs/CarRacing-v0/).

 This environment is a simple multi-player continuous contorl task.
-The state consists of 96x96 pixels for each player.
+The state consists of a 17x3 tensor for each player.
 The per-player reward is `-0.1` every timestep and `+1000/num_tiles * (num_agents-past_visitors)/num_agents` for each tile visited.
 For example, in a race with 2 agents, the first agent to visit a tile receives a reward of `+1000/num_tiles` and the second agent to visit the tile receives a reward of `+500/num_tiles` for that tile.
 Each agent can only be rewarded once for visiting a particular tile.
 The motivation behind this reward structure is to be sufficiently dense for simple learnability of the basic driving skill while incentivising competition.

 ## Installation